Learn

 Natural gas Fuels Jobs in the manufacturing sector And beyond

-After Decades Of Decline, The Surge In Production From The Shale Revolution Has Helped Create 1.4 Million New Manufacturing Jobs For Americans
+From 2010 to 2020, The Surge In Production From The Shale Revolution Helped Create 1.4 Million New Manufacturing Jobs For Americans

 In contrast, increases in U.S. oil and gas production help to fuel growth in U.S. manufacturing jobs.
-Over the last decade, the surge in production from the shale revolution has helped create 1.4 million new manufacturing jobs for Americans.
+From 2010 to 2020, the surge in production from the shale revolution has helped create 1.4 million new manufacturing jobs for Americans.
 “Around 2010, due to shale development, U.S. oil and gas production reversed course and the U.S. quickly became the number one oil gas producing country in the world.
 As a result, manufacturing jobs began to rebound.
-Today, there have been 1.4 million manufacturing jobs created since the U.S. shale development.” (“U.S. Energy: The Key to the Reviving of U.S. Manufacturing,” ShaleCrescent USA, 10/20; Federal Reserve Bank of St. Louis, Updated 12/8/20)
+Today, there have been 1.4 million manufacturing jobs created since the U.S. shale development.” (“U.S. Energy: The Key to the Reviving of U.S. Manufacturing,” ShaleCrescent USA, 10/20; Federal Reserve Bank of St. Louis, Updated 2/1/24)

 A 2016 Study By The National Association Of Manufacturers (NAM) Found “The Combination Of Increased Access To Shale Gas And The Transmission Lines That Move That Affordable Energy To Manufacturers Across America Meant 1.9 Million Jobs In 2015 Alone”